Yumi Fukawa: All Japan Women's Pro Wrestling (1993–1997)

 Fukawa was an amateur wrestler during her high school years and applied to join the All Japan Women's Pro Wrestling dojo upon graduation in 1992 at the age of 17.
 She passed the tryout and was accepted, joining as the smallest wrestler on the entire roster at just barely 5 feet tall.
 Fukawa made her in ring debut at Korakuen Hall on November 12, 1993.
 In only her second professional match, however, Fukawa fractured her right clavicle and was forced to miss the rest of 1993 and all of 1994.
 She did however remain active during her absence, working for AJW as a referee and continuing to hone her wrestling skills in the dojo.
 Fukawa returned to the ring on January 13, 1995, teaming with Kayo Noumi in a loss to Mari Mogami and Yuka Shiina.
-Fukawa began to gain popularity for her looks, and soon after redebuting she formed the tag team TakaFumi with Rie Tamada.
-As TakaFumi, the two captured the AJW Tag Team Championship on March 17, 1995.
+Fukawa began to gain popularity for her looks, and soon after redebuting she formed the tag team TamaFuka with Rie Tamada.
+As TamaFuka, the two captured the AJW Tag Team Championship on March 17, 1995.
 They held the belts for 272 days, defending them well into 1996 until they lost to Chikayo Nagashima and Sugar Sato in September.
 Despite her popularity, Fukawa achieved little success in AJW outside of the tag division.
 She received one shot at the AJW Championship in February 1997, but lost to Rie Tamada.
 On August 20, Fukawa's longtime partner Rie Tamada announced she would follow Aja Kong in leaving AJW.
 Fukawa later announced her intention to do the same, and all three were gone from the company shortly after.